dbrewster42/baseball-roto/README.md

 If you have a local database installed, then the **recent** option lets you calculate the Roto score for a customizable window of time.
 You can set the value of **weeks** or else it will default to 4.

-Note: this will calculate the regular roto first and then the recent roto.
-If you have already run this week's roto then choose the next option

-#### only recent

-Generates recent Roto from previously entered values.
-No new stats are saved to the DB so choose this option if you have already calculated the current week.
+Note: Generates recent Roto from previously entered values.
+No new stats are saved to the DB so only choose this option if you have already calculated the current week.

 #### change

 If 1 player in your league changes his name, then the app will automatically match the player to his prior stats.
-However, if you have multiple players change names, then select `change` and input the new name and old name in the fields below (**oldName** and **newName**)
+However, if you have multiple players change names, then select `change` and input the new name and old name in the fields below (_oldName_ and _newName_)

 #### delete
 will delete last week's stats